AkashGupta21BCE10306/MyInternshipProjects/README.md

 5. Submission: Allow users to submit their registration information.
 6. Confirmation Page: Design a confirmation page or message to acknowledge successful registration.

+Task 2- Task is to design a visually appealing blog theme.

+Project Details:

+🎨 Visual Design: Create a captivating visual design for a blog theme.
+Pay attention to the layout, color scheme, typography, and overall aesthetics.

+📱 Responsiveness: Ensure your design is responsive, meaning it looks great and functions well on various screen sizes, from mobile devices to desktops.

+🖋 Typography: Select and apply appropriate fonts for headings and body text.
+Focus on readability and consistency.

+🎨 Color Scheme: Design a harmonious color scheme that suits the blog's theme.
+Consider color psychology for an engaging user experience.